Iune/melbourne/README.md

 ### Windows

 On versions of Windows prior to Windows 7, the only way to access the command line was through an application known as `Command Prompt`.
-However, beginning with Windows 7, Microsoft has also shipped an application called `Windows Powershell`, which is a much more powerful (and in my opinion, better) way to access the command line on Windows than `Command Prompt`.
+Beginning with Windows 7, however, Microsoft has also shipped an application called `Windows Powershell`, which is a much more powerful (and in my opinion, better) way to access the command line on Windows than `Command Prompt`.

 There are some differences between Windows and OSX/Linux to keep in mind when accessing the command line.